Data Modeling

 Disabling Storage

-If you do not want to persist the data in OLAP storage, disable storage with the storage
+If you want to process upstream data using an ETL approach—cleaning it with a Streaming function before landing it in OLAP storage—disable storage with the storage

 parameter.
-This will prevent Moose from creating a table in ClickHouse, but the ingestion endpoint and streaming topic will still be created.
-This is useful for ephemeral or streaming-only use cases:
+This prevents Moose from creating a table in ClickHouse while still provisioning the ingestion endpoint and streaming topic for further processing.

 import { Key, DataModelConfig, StorageConfig } from "@514labs/moose-lib";